mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker volume rm

-this command is used to remove a docker volume
+This command is used to remove a docker volume

 ```bash
 docker volume rm <volume_name>